dotnet/docs/docs/csharp/tutorials/console-teleprompter.md

 the user presses the ‘<’ or ‘>’ keys.
 This method uses `Console.ReadKey()` to block and wait for the user to press a key.

-To finish this feature, you need to create a new async task returning method that starts both of these tasks (`GetInput()` and `ShowTeleprompter()`, and also manage the shared data between these two tasks.
+To finish this feature, you need to create a new `async Task` returning method that starts both of these tasks (`GetInput()` and `ShowTeleprompter()`), and also manages the shared data between these two tasks.

 It’s time to create a class that can handle the shared data between these